 - Masks are optional for students who can attest to being fully vaccinated/boosted

-- Student groups can encourage to membership to utilize Tartan Testing to increase health & safety.
+- Student performance groups can encourage membership to utilize testing to enhance health and safety.

-On-Campus VenuesSeveral spaces on campus will be unavailable or have limited use:
+On-Campus VenuesSome spaces on campus will be unavailable or have limited use:

 - Wiegand Gymnasium and the Activities Room in the Cohon Center will have limited availability due to construction for the new Health, Wellness, Athletics, and Recreation building.

 Outdoor tents will be available across campus for reservations.
 A map of tent locations and other details will be available on the Cohon Center website.
 Tents will not have walls.
 Each tent will have 20 chairs available for use.
 Several tents will have string lights to accommodate meetings and activities occurring after dark.